nerdocs/vue-extensions/README.md

 ## Extensions

-Extensions are modules that export a default object with a `hooks` property, which is a named index pointing to Vue components.
+Extensions are modules that export a default object with a `hooks` property, which is an array of objects, pointing to Vue components (with metadata).
 This seems complicated, but an example makes it much clearer:

 ```javascript
 // extensions/FooExtension/index.js